russhustle/leetpattern/docs/md/1870_minimum_speed_to_arrive_on_time.md

 ## 1870.
-Minimum Speed To Arrive On Time
+Minimum Speed to Arrive on Time